PhilippeMarcMeyer/FieldsLinker/README.md

 ### v1.00 : Jquery 3.5 Compatibility

 ### v0.96 : Removing filter option and alternateview
-Sorry for the contributors : Fieldlinkers was diverging to much from the original intent and use case : to be a filter between a file to import and a database
+Sorry for the contributors : Fieldlinkers was diverging too much from the original intent and use case : to be a filter between a file to import and a database

 I made another plugin LinksMaker, which works the same but can allow more than 2 lists (you then compare lists two by two, by selecting them)